Bowers Harbor Inn: Description

 The Stickney Summer House is a large, two story frame Storybook style structure.
 It consists of the main 1928 house on the west, a "carriage house" on the east (which may have been constructed earlier), and an addition which connects the two separate structures.
 The main section of the house is approximately 100 ft by 25 ft and faces the lake.
 The east section, containing the "carriage house" and the connector addition, extends approximately 80 ft to the east, giving the entire building a T shape.

 The front facade of the house has a central bay with a recessed entrance.
 The entrance has a heavy wooden door with iron strap hinges, surrounded by glass lights.
 Above the entrance is a pair of French doors opening onto a small balcony with a wrought iron railing.
 To the left of the entrance bay is a projecting bay holding a two-story porch with a shallow hip roof.
 To the right is a three-bay wide section with a central three-sided bay window flanked by a single tall window on each side.

 The north side of the house has three small first-floor windows and none on the second floor.
 This section was originally an open porch, but was enclosed in the 1960s.
 The south side of the house is dominated by a massive fieldstone and brick end chimney.
 A pair of French doors flank the chimney on the first floor, and an oriel window protrudes from the chimney's center at the second floor level.
 A concrete terrace runs across the entire front facade of the building and extends to the south side.

 The rear of the house is relatively featureless, with windows only on the second floor.
 An gable-roofed addition connects the house with a "carriage house" (now the Bowery Restaurant), which is a two-story hip roof structure.

-The interior of the structure has an Arts and Crafts look, with dark stained wood floors and wood trim throughout the restaurant.
+The interior of the structure has a stylized look, with dark stained wood floors and wood trim throughout the restaurant.
 The front door opens onto an entrance hall with a flagstone floor and a curved staircase with a wrought iron railing.
 Arched doorways open from there onto two dining rooms.
 The south one has a polished flagstone floor, plaster walls, a wood cross beam ceiling, and a massive stone fireplace with a rustic beam mantel and flagstone hearth.
 The north dining room has a brick fireplace, wood cross beam ceilings, and a wooden bar.
 The upstairs contains rooms which were formerly bedrooms.